×

 When we asked expats and global nomads about the quality of medical care in Quito, they replied:

 "Quito offers a wide range of healthcare services, including both public and private hospitals and clinics.
 The public healthcare system is funded by the government and provides free or low-cost services to citizens.
 Private healthcare facilities offer more specialized services and are often more expensive.
 Both public and private facilities offer general medical care, emergency services, and specialized care such as obstetrics and gynecology, pediatrics, and cardiology.
-Additionally, there are a number of pharmacies in Quito that provide over-the-counter medications and other health-related products," wrote one expat living in Quito.
+Additionally, there are a number of pharmacies in Quito that provide over-the-counter medications and other health-related products," remarked one expat in Quito.

 What are medical services in Quito like?